 If the paint is not food-grade, coat your painted mug with a glaze or sealer to make it safe.

 All of the elements listed above play a significant role in deciding the quality of your paint.
-So, we recommend picking a paint with these qualities in mind.
+So, I recommend picking a paint with these qualities in mind.

 You can use different kinds of paints on your ceramic mugs.
 Ceramic paints are the most popular, but they are also the most pricey.
 As a result, acrylic paints are considered an excellent substitute.